eostitan/eosio-server/README.md

 ###	post /verify
 	Verify authenticity of a message based on public key and signature

-## TODO (not implemented yet):

 ###	post /registerAccount
 	Register for account creation

+## TODO (not implemented yet):

 ###	post /registerAsPeer
-	Register yourself as a peer to be listed in the discovery file
+	Register yourself as a peer to be listed in the discovery file of a network

 ## Boot sequence operations